VR Gear & GPUs

 • For Nvidia proprietary drivers older than 565, (please try to update!), the vulkan-layers must be installed in order to not crash: AURFedora

-• Audio over displayport is known to temporarily cut out when new audio sources spring up on pipewire without a fix to add alsa headroom
+• Audio over DisplayPort is known to temporarily cut out whenever new audio sources spring up on PipeWire without a fix to add ALSA headroom.

 XR Devices #